12 Greek Gods Archetypes for Effective Staffing

 Primary duties: General publicity.
 Branding of company name (not company product).

 I'd approach this by encouraging you to ... embrace the power of LOVE.
-Love, not as in the amorous version, but general love for your company.
+Love, not as in the amorous type, but general love for your company.
 Your Aphrodite is the poster girl for disseminating positive vibes about your setup.
-The one who encourages smiles when your company name is spoken.
-In case you feel this sort of publicity beneficial only for retail companies, remember that real publicity goes far beyond that definition, and is a crucial criterion during large tenders and bank financing.
-With consistent effort, achieved through the use of careful words and campaigns, the Aphrodite of your company grows the reputation of your setup.
+The one who also encourages smiles whenever your company name is spoken.
+In case you feel this sort of publicity is beneficial only for retail companies, remember that real publicity goes far beyond that definition, and is a crucial criterion during large tenders and bank financing.
+With consistent effort, achieved through the careful use of words and campaigns, the Aphrodite of your company grows the reputation of your setup.
 Over time, her efforts become a magnet in your setup; one that pulls customers towards you.
 Eventually, you might even find your Aphrodite to be indispensable.
 This is not too unlike how most male Greek Gods find the absence of the real Aphrodite absolutely unbearable.

 Hermes: Information Systems Director

 Primary duties: Management of information, data and communication systems.

 When reading Greek myths as a kid, I loved Hermes.
 The Messenger of the Greek Gods was always so cool and mischievous, with such cool winged boots!
 Love him as I did, though, I didn't quite understand why he made it as one of the 12 Olympians.
 At the risk of incurring his divine wrath, I'd confess I thought it was because he was Zeus' little boy.
 Or simply because the Ancients Greeks preferred an even number for their pantheon.